-Wayne S. Flick retired from the partnership on March 31, 2019.
+Wayne S. Flick retired from the partnership in March 2019.
 He was a member of the Litigation & Trial Department, the Financial Institutions Industry Group, and the Insolvency Litigation Practice.
 Mr. Flick was also the Chair of the Los Angeles Finance Committee and served in various management roles, including as Deputy Office Managing Partner in Los Angeles.

 Mr. Flick handled a broad range of complex commercial litigation matters, including insolvency-related matters, for financial institutions, entertainment companies, consumer and retail products companies, law firms and real estate investment firms, and other national and global clients.
 He practiced in state, federal, and bankruptcy courts across the United States, and has tried several cases to judgment against the US Department of Justice.

 Mr. Flick has significant state and federal appellate experience in California, including before the California Supreme Court.
 He also has given testimony twice before the US House of Representatives, Committee on the Judiciary, Subcommittee on the Constitution.